A study of the classification of low-dimensional data with supervised manifold learning: Separability of supervised nonlinear embeddings

 \subsection{Supervised Laplacian eigenmaps embeddings}

 Let $\X=\{ \x_i \}_{i=1}^{\numsamp} \subset \Hs $ be a set of training samples, where each $\x_i$ belongs to one of $\numclass$ classes.
+Most manifold learning algorithms rely on a graph representation of data.
+This graph can be a complete graph in some works, in which case an edge exists between each pair of samples.
+Meanwhile, in some manifold learning algorithms, in order to better capture the intrinsic geometric structure of data, each data sample is connected only to its nearest neighbors in the graph.
+In this case, an edge exists only between neighboring data samples.

-Most structure-preserving supervised manifold learning algorithms rely on a graph representation of data.
-Consider a weighted data graph $\G$ each vertex of which represents a point $\x_i$.
-We write $\xii \sim \xj$, or simply $\ii \sim \jj $ if the vertices $\xii$, $\xj$ are neighbors and denote the weight of the edge by $\wij>0$.
+In our analysis, we consider a weighted data graph $\G$ each vertex of which represents a point $\x_i$.
+We write $\xii \sim \xj$, or simply $\ii \sim \jj $ if the graph contains an edge between the data samples $\xii$, $\xj$.
+We denote the edge weight as $\wij>0$.
 The weights $\wij$ are usually determined as a positive and monotonically decreasing function of the distance between $\xii$ and $\xj$ in $\Hs$, where the Gaussian function is a common choice.
 Nevertheless, we maintain a generic formulation here without making any assumption on the neighborhood or weight selection strategies.

 Now let $\Gw$ and $\Gb$ represent two subgraphs of $\G$, which contain the edges of $G$ that are respectively within the same class and between different classes.
 Hence, $\Gw$ contains an edge $\ii \simw \jj$ between samples $\xii$ and $\xj$, if $\ii \sim \jj$ and $\classi=\classj$.
 Similarly, $\Gb$ contains an edge $\ii \simb \jj$ if $\ii \sim \jj$ and $\classi \neq \classj$.
 We assume that all vertices of $\G$ are contained in both $\Gw$ and $\Gb$; and that $\Gw$ has exactly $M$ connected components such that the training samples in each class form a connected component\footnote{The straightforward application of common graph construction strategies, like connecting each training sample to its K-nearest neighbors or to its neighbors within a given distance, may result in several disconnected components in a single class in the graph if there is much diversity in that class.
 However, this difficulty can be easily overcome by introducing extra edges to bridge between graph components that are originally disconnected.}.
 We also assume that $\Gw$ and $\Gb$ do not contain any isolated vertices; i.e., each data sample $\xii$ has at least one neighbor in both graphs.